JimBledsoe/Learning-computer-science/content/class-v-object/README.md

 ![Stenciling backpacks](stencils.png)

+The illustration above shows us using our stencil (class) to paint as many pictures of backpacks (objects) as we need.
+We can use different colors of paint for each backpack we paint.
+They do not need to all be the same, but they will all have the same shape once they are painted.

 ## Coding a Backpack Class and Objects in Javascript

-Let's jump right into looking at the code that defines the backpack class and another file that creates objects based on this class.
+Let's jump right into looking at the code that defines a backpack class and another file that creates objects based on this class.
 We will write in javascript for this example.

 ### **`backpackClass.js`**